lorossi/image-palette/README.md

 | `--outline` | Outline color of the palette (valid if used in the incorporated mode) | ✓ | `127 127 127` | `int int int` |
 | `--outlinewidth` | Width of the oultine of the palette (valid if used in the incorporated mode) | ✓ | `1` | `int` |
 | `--nooutline` | Removes the outline of the palette (valid if used in the incorporated mode) | ✓ | `none` | `none` |

+### Resize argument
+By setting this flag, the image will be resized before being processed.
+This won't affect the final result size and will speed up the process.
+The only downside is that there could be a very little loss of color, but will be likely not visible.

 ## Examples
 - Generate a 4 colors palette of the image "image-1.png" and save it as a new image file: `python3 imagepalette.py -i image-1.png -c 4 --palette`